When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Examples of separation from classical to quantum models

-We obtain this result by integrating order 4 moments of the Haar measure \cite{collins2006integration, weingarten4}.
+We obtain this result by integrating order 2 and 4 moments of the Haar measure \cite{collins2006integration, weingarten4}.
 This result shows that we can have a separation between quantum and classical models in the special cases mentioned.
-Indeed, we have that $\norm{\beta_Q}\gg \norm{\bmnls}$ if we assume that $M = O(\text{poly}(n))$
+Indeed, we have that $\norm{\beta_Q}\gg \norm{\bmnls}$ if we assume that $M = O(\text{poly}(n))$.
+This result is based on a strong randomness hypothesis, but can be used as a guideline to design quantum models that can present large weight vectors and avoid RF techniques. \autoref{thm:WeightVectoretwodesignInformal} can be extended to any exponentially large encoding spectrum.
+In \autoref{subsec:Verifying_Weight_Vector}, we offer a method to derive the weight vector norm, allowing one to verify that a quantum model can avoid such dequantization techniques.

 However, these models are not suitable to be used in a practical case, because considering that the trainable unitary is drawn from a 2-design implies the model concentration and vanishing gradient phenomenon called Barren Plateau \cite{Holmes2022, mcclean2018barren}.
 This point is discussed in \cref{subsec:LinkConcentration}